namhyung/uftrace/doc/uftrace-info.md

 DESCRIPTION
 ===========
 This command prints metadata recorded in the header of a given data file.
-When COMMAND is given, it should provides symbol information which might not be available from the recorded path of 'exe image'.

 OPTIONS
 =======